diyorbekmajidov/docker-django/README.md

 # 4. docker compose up --d(stop all container)

-## 5. How to makemigrations django-app --> we utilize this comand(docker compose exec django python3 manage.py makemigrations)
+## 5. How to makemigrations django-app --> we utilize this comand(docker compose exec django python3 manage.py makemigrations) same as migrate only change makemigrations to migrate